What is an LPC and an LCPC? A guide to licensed counselors in Illinois

 First, let’s clear this up.
+What is an LPC?
 LPC licensing is for those who are interested in becoming licensed professional counselors.
-LCPC licensing is for licensed clinical professional counselors.
+What is an LCPC?
+LCPC stands for licensed clinical professional counselors.

 While both licenses will allow you to provide counseling and therapy services to a variety of populations, LCPC is a higher level of license for professionals who are interested in supervisory roles, research, development, or providing training to staff.